Saturday, 16 December 2023

 Middleware Configuration:

-VerifyCsrfToken middleware is correctly configured in project app/Http/Kernel.php.
+VerifyCsrfToken middleware is correctly configured in the project app/Http/Kernel.php.

 Testing Environments: